kyarik/pre-router/README.md

 `pre-router` is a router for React with code and data preloading at its core.

-`pre-router` allows to specify for each route the component to render and the data to preload.
+`pre-router` allows you to specify for each route the component to render and the data to preload.
 Then, the code and data for the matching routes start loading in parallel right after the path changes, so even before rendering begins.
 This means that implementing the ["Render-as-You-Fetch" pattern](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) is very natural with `pre-router`.

-Once we begin rendering the matching routes, if the code or data has not finished loading for a route, then it will suspend until code and data are loaded, showing a fallback.
+Once we begin rendering the matching routes, if the code or data has not finished loading for a route, then it will suspend until code and data are loaded, showing a fallback in the meantime.

 `pre-router` also gives you the ability to start loading code and data even before the user clicks on a link.
 If the user hovers over a link, there's a chance that they'll click it, so we could start loading the code for that route as soon as the user hovers.
 And if the user presses the mouse down on a link, there's a very good chance that they'll complete the click, so we could also start loading the data for the route as soon as the user presses in on the link.